admgrmt/Kinesiology_TA_Fall20/index.md

   - Get some information on the courses they teach.
   - Learn a little about who they are.

-_Hey there!
-Welcome!
-Please check us out!_
+_It's no Isengard, but you Lords are welcomed nontheless!_

 We wanted to make a page that was:
-* Accesible to all students
+* Isolated from canvas to be  more easily accessible
-* Isolated from canvas in a way that was easily accessible
+* Introduced TAs on a more casual basis
 * Looked like it was made by a 4th grader
 ** (Coded by Grad Students!! have some fun TRY!!)
-* Regularly updated enough...
+* Was regularly updated enough...

 ### _If you would like, feel free to send them a video letting them know who you are!_